 Psychologism.
 History of a Suspicion in the Literary Field of the Early 20th Century

 In the late 19th century, the Kaiserreich’s array of university disciplines underwent considerable reconfiguration.
 How psychology and (German) literary studies in particular should relate to one another was a much discussed question.
-Figures as varied as Wilhelm Wundt, the literary historian Alfred Biese and advocates of a “Literatur-Wissenschaft” that sought to be different from both literary history and philology argued for a psychologisation of literary studies in the sense of the empirical natural sciences, associating with it words such as “fact,” “objectivity,” “law” and “method.”
-Alongside this, a psychological foundation of the humanities was introducted, prominently represented by Wilhelm Dilthey in the context of the philosophy of science distinction between the natural sciences on the one hand, the humanities and cultural studies on the other.
-In the early 20th century then, a tension worthy of investigation unfolds.
+Figures as varied as Wilhelm Wundt, the literary historian Alfred Biese and advocates of a “Literatur-Wissenschaft” that sought to be different from both literary history and philology argued for a psychologization of literary studies in the sense of the empirical natural sciences, associating with it words such as “fact,” “objectivity,” “law” and “method.”
+Alongside this, a psychological foundation of the humanities was introduced, prominently represented by Wilhelm Dilthey in the context of the distinction made in the philosophy of science between the natural sciences on the one hand, and the humanities and cultural studies on the other.
+In the early 20th century, then, a tension worthy of investigation unfolds.
 In the field of literary research, “psychologism” functioned as a proxy accusation and ideological chameleon, with which different actors devalued different things.
 But at the same time, affirmative references to psychology continued to play a major role in literary studies, for example in the formation of academic concepts.

-This dissertation aims to make a valuable contribution to the (discourse) history of German studies, the history of the theory of the humanities as well as to the history of interdisciplinarity.
+This dissertation aims to make a valuable contribution to the (discourse) history of German studies, the history of the theory of the humanities, and the history of interdisciplinarity.
 It investigates the relationship between literary research and psychology for the period roughly between 1880 and 1930, thereby assuming a perspective that comes from literary studies and looking primarily to where the sources refer to this relationship as “psychologism.”